rootv890/rootv890/README.md

 - 👀 I’m interested in Hacking, Database, Linux
 - 🌱 I’m currently learning Hacking and Database
 - 💞️ I’m looking to collaborate with like minded people
-- 📫 How to reach me
+- 📫 How to reach me ?
+Nah!! you can't!